 Vitamin D: Vitamin D is needed to help the body create sex hormones which in turn affects ovulation and hormonal balance.
 Yale University School of Medicine conducted a study of 67 infertile women, where it was discovered that a mere 7% had normal Vitamin D levels.

-Food sources: Eggs, fatty fish, dairy, and cod liver oil.
-You can also get vitamin D from sitting out in the sun for 15 to 20 minutes per day.
-But absorption is impacted by the darkness of your skin.
+Food sources: You can get vitamin D from sitting out in the sun for 15 to 20 minutes per day, but absorption is impacted by the darkness of your skin.

-Vitamin E: Has been shown in studies to improve sperm health and motility in men.
-Studies have shown a diet deficient in Vitamin E to be a cause of infertility in rats.
+Vitamin E: Vitamin E is known to improve sperm health and motility in men.
+One Tunisian study published in the journal Archives of andrology found that sperm motility, percent of live sperm, and percent of normal spermatozoa all increased with the supplementation of vitamin E and selenium.
+Studies have also shown a diet deficient in Vitamin E to be a cause of infertility in rats.
 The meaning of the name for vitamin E ‘Tocopherol’ literally means to bear young.
 Vitamin E is also an important antioxidant to help protect sperm and egg DNA integrity.

 Food sources: Sunflower seeds, almonds, olives, spinach, papaya, dark leafy greens.

-Food sources: Found in seafood and organ meats, though it is very difficult to obtain through the diet.
+Food sources: Very difficult to obtain through the diet.
 CoQ10 Ubiquinol supplementation is the best way to obtain CoQ10.
 Amounts in the body decline with age.

 B6: Vitamin B6 may be used as a hormone regulator.
 It also helps to regulate blood sugars, alleviates PMS, and may be useful in relieving symptoms of morning sickness.
 B6 has also been shown to help with Luteal Phase Defect.

 B12: Vitamin B12 has been shown to improve sperm quality and production.
-It also may help to boost the endometrium lining in egg fertilization, decreasing the chances of miscarriage.
-Some studies have found that a deficiency of B12 may increase the chances of irregular ovulation, and in severe cases stop ovulation altogether.
+It also may help to boost the endometrial lining in egg fertilization, decreasing the chances of miscarriage.
+Some studies have found that a deficiency of B12 may increase the chances of irregular ovulation and, in severe cases, stop ovulation altogether and interfere with implantation of an embryo.

-Food sources: liver, lentils, pinto beans, garbanzo beans, asparagus, spinach, black beans, navy beans, kidney beans, collard greens
+Food sources of folate: Lentils, pinto beans, garbanzo beans, asparagus, spinach, black beans, navy beans, kidney beans, collard greens.

-Iron: Studies have shown that women who do not get sufficient amounts of iron may suffer anovulation (lack of ovulation) and possibly poor egg health, which can inhibit pregnancy at a rate 60% higher than those with sufficient iron stores in their blood.
+Iron: “Women who do not get sufficient amounts of iron may suffer anovulation (lack of ovulation) and possibly poor egg health, which can inhibit pregnancy at a rate 60% higher than those with sufficient iron stores in their blood,” share researchers from India in their 2014 report in the International Journal of Current Research and Academic Review.

-Food sources: Lentils, spinach, tofu, sesame seeds, kidney beans, pumpkin seeds (raw), venison, garbanzo beans, navy beans, molasses, beef
+Food sources: Lentils, spinach, sesame seeds, kidney beans, pumpkin seeds (raw), garbanzo beans, navy beans, molasses.

-Selenium: An antioxidant that helps to protect the eggs and sperm from free radicals.
-Free radicals can cause chromosomal damage which is known to be a cause of miscarriages and birth defects.
+Selenium: Selenium is an antioxidant that helps to protect the eggs and sperm from free radicals.
+Free radicals can cause chromosomal damage, which is known to be a cause of miscarriages and birth defects.
 Selenium is also necessary for the creation of sperm.
-In studies men with low sperm counts have also been found to have low levels of selenium.
+In studies, men with low sperm counts have also been found to have low levels of selenium.

-Food sources: Calf liver, oysters, beef, lamb, venison, sesame seeds, pumpkin seeds, yogurt, turkey, green peas, shrimp.
-Zinc can be damaged by cooking so it is important to eat some foods high in zinc in their raw forms.
+Food sources: Legumes, beans, lentils, tofu, walnuts, cashew nuts, chia seeds, hemp seeds, pumpkin seeds, and quinoa Zinc can be damaged by cooking so it is important to eat some foods high in zinc in their raw forms.

 Omega-3 fats also contain two acids that are crucial to good health: DHA and EPA.
 These two acids have been shown to help many forms of disease.
 Low levels of DHA have been linked to depression and other mental health issues.
 During pregnancy, a lack of DHA may be associated with premature birth, low birth weight and hyperactivity in children.